 “The fact that Walkers has announced that it cannot introduce recyclable packets until 2025 is indicative that doing so takes time and effort.
 Changing the way crisps are made or packaged, abandoning established practices in favour of more eco-friendly alternatives, or adopting new technologies can involve high costs and risks, but it is the only way forward.

 “I am optimistic that it is possible for companies like Walkers to do even better, but it can only happen if ‘being responsible’ is embraced as part of its strategy.
-In effect, it will take a combination of committed leadership, clarity of purpose, and prioritised strategic actions to become genuinely responsible companies that are fit for our modern, environmentally-fragile times,” he concludes.Instilling an ethos of responsibility that runs through every aspect of business is just one aim of the Online MSc International Business, which seeks to give students the tools they need to make a responsible impact in the business world.
+In effect, it will take a combination of committed leadership, clarity of purpose, and prioritised strategic actions to become genuinely responsible companies that are fit for our modern, environmentally-fragile times,” he concludes.Instilling an ethos of responsibility that runs through every aspect of business is just one aim of the Online MSc International Management, which seeks to give students the tools they need to make a responsible impact in the business world.
 To find out more, please fill out our request for information form today.

 This article is based on a piece by Dr Roshan Boojihawon originally posted on the Birmingham Business School Blog.